-Traditional bottle fillers are inexpensive and are usually used to transfer from primary fermentation to a bottle.
+Traditional bottle fillers are inexpensive and are usually used to transfer from primary fermentation to a bottle or growler.
 If you are going to transfer from secondary, they may be difficult to regulate CO2 pressure, fill level, and may result in foaming.

 Depending on the bottle type and quantity, you may find that one will work better for you than another.

 My Vote for Best Counter Pressure Bottle Filler

 For home and small-batch brewing, I recommend the WilliamsWarn Bottle Filler.
 The stand is very helpful as you’ll want to reduce the chances of knocking over your beer and it provides a good foundation for top end pressure.

 It also CO2 purges bottles before every fill.
 This is very important as too much oxidation can ruin your entire batch.